Expert A-level Chemistry Tutoring

 Customised Topic Folders: Each contains a comprehensive collection of exam questions from various boards, specifically tailored to your syllabus, ensuring the best way to master each topic.

 Personal Tutoring Sessions: Engage in an hour of one-to-one tutoring each week with Torben, sometimes a bit longer.
 The quality of this tutoring and the fact my students enjoy it is probably why I'm fully booked for most of the year.
-I currently limit my numbers to just 12 weekly tutees.

 Rapid Support between Sessions: Whenever you're stuck, I’m just a text message away.
 Quick, effective guidance to keep you moving forward.